chillcicada/tntt/README.md

 >
 > This project contains the Tsinghua University emblem and name graphics for creating the Comprehensive Thesis Training cover for undergraduates.
 These graphics are obtained from the [Tsinghua University Visual Identity System][THU VI System] without any modification by the maintainers.
 >
-> **Please note: The related graphics and text are registered trademarks of Tsinghua University.
-Except for this template, they should not be used for any other purposes.**
+> **Please note that the related graphics and text are registered trademarks of Tsinghua University.
+Except for this template, they must not be used for any other purpose.**

 <!-- Markdown Links -->